mrixon95/Term4_workbook/Term4_workbook.md

 JSON can be **manipulated** by converting a JSON string into a python object  It can be done in a python file by using the `loads` method from the `json` module.

+Other features of JSON are that it is human-readable, widely used in other languages and by default can only represent a subset of Python built-in data types.

 ### json.loads()  method